 Though certainly a concern, this is not a time to panic!
 Straightening and strengthening exercises can help prevent the scoliotic curves from worsening.
 This and spinal mobilisation of adolescent scoliosis makes a huge difference to its progression.
 The treatment of scoliosis is discussed in the video below.

-You can download Sarah's new scoliosis video here.
-In it she explains what happens to the spine both generally and locally - and most importantly of all, she shows you spinal exercises that are truly liberating - including using the BackBlock.
+You can download Sarah's scoliosis video where she explains what happens to the spine both generally and locally - and most importantly, some spinal exercises that are truly liberating - including using the BackBlock.

 Back pain in children is uncommon, so any obstinate symptoms in any part of the spine should be investigated, especially if parents see their child's spine looking crooked.
 Although it's easy to worry (especially if the parent themselves suffers from back pain) it is also important to know there's lots of things to be done before ever seriously contemplating surgery.